sonic2kk/steamtinkerlaunch/README.md

 ![extra buttons](https://github.com/frostworx/repo-assets/blob/master/pics/extra-buttons.jpg)

 #### Editor Dialog
-A little File selection requester allowing to choose which config files to open with the [Editor](#Editor).
+A little file selection requester allowing to choose which config files to open with the [Editor](#Editor).
 The [Editor Dialog](#Editor-Dialog) can be opened either via [Settings Menu](#Settings-Menu) or [via Command Line](#via-Command-Line).
 Alternatively
 - the selected files can be hidden from the Editor Dialog *(a hide file is created which is listed then as well)*